runemadsen/runemadsen-2012/writings/printing-code/lecure-form.md

 Even with a single format and a single shape, you can create thousands of expressions to fit you communicative needs.

-	images of famous designs that shows single shapes
+	images of famous old designs that shows single shapes

 Some of these shapes have inherent algorithmic characteristics.
 Even Michelangelo will suffer defeat if competing with a computer in drawing a perfect circle.
 Changing the size of a circle in code is many times faster than doing it by hand.

-	image of computed cirlce to the left and hand drwn cirlce to the right
+	image of computed cirlce to the left and hand drwn circle to the right

 Other shapes have inherent organic qualities, and are harder to replicate on a computer.
 You can draw a random line across a piece of paper in less than one second, but it will take much longer to code it.